-3. Families of murder victims should not have to wait decades for justice.
+- 3. Families of murder victims should not have to wait decades for justice.
 These delays further victimize the families who are waiting for justice.
 For example, serial killer Robert Rhoades, who kidnapped, raped, tortured, and murdered 8-year-old Michael Lyons and also raped and murdered Bay Area high school student Julie Connell, has been sitting on death row for over 16 years.
-Hundreds of killers have sat on death row for over 20 years.

-4. In 2012, the Legislative Analyst's Office found that eliminating special housing for death row killers will save tens of millions of dollars every year.
-These savings could be invested in our schools, law enforcement, and communities to keep us safer.

-5. Death row killers should be required to work in prison and pay restitution to their victims' families consistent with the Victims' Bill of Rights (Marsy's Law).
-Refusal to work and pay restitution should result in loss of special privileges.

-6. Reforming the existing inefficient appeals process for death penalty cases will ensure fairness for both defendants and victims.
+Hundreds of killers have sat on death row for over 20 years. - 4.
+In 2012, the Legislative Analyst's Office found that eliminating special housing for death row killers will save tens of millions of dollars every year.
+These savings could be invested in our schools, law enforcement, and communities to keep us safer. - 5.
+Death row killers should be required to work in prison and pay restitution to their victims' families consistent with the Victims' Bill of Rights (Marsy's Law).
+Refusal to work and pay restitution should result in loss of special privileges. - 6.
+Reforming the existing inefficient appeals process for death penalty cases will ensure fairness for both defendants and victims.
 Right now, capital defendants wait five years or more for appointment of their appellate lawyer.
-By providing prompt appointment of attorneys, the defendants' claims will be heard sooner.

-7. A defendant's claim of actual innocence should not be limited, but frivolous and unnecessary claims should be restricted.
-These tactics have wasted taxpayer dollars and delayed justice for decades.

-8. The state agency that is supposed to expedite secondary review of death penalty cases is operating without any effective oversight, causing long-term delays and wasting taxpayer dollars.
-California Supreme Court oversight of this state agency will ensure accountability.

-9. Bureaucratic regulations have needlessly delayed enforcement of death penalty verdicts.
-Eliminating wasteful spending on repetitive challenges to these regulations will result in the fair and effective implementation of justice.

-10. The California Constitution gives crime victims the right to timely justice.
+By providing prompt appointment of attorneys, the defendants' claims will be heard sooner. - 7.
+A defendant's claim of actual innocence should not be limited, but frivolous and unnecessary claims should be restricted.
+These tactics have wasted taxpayer dollars and delayed justice for decades. - 8.
+The state agency that is supposed to expedite secondary review of death penalty cases is operating without any effective oversight, causing long-term delays and wasting taxpayer dollars.
+California Supreme Court oversight of this state agency will ensure accountability. - 9.
+Bureaucratic regulations have needlessly delayed enforcement of death penalty verdicts.
+Eliminating wasteful spending on repetitive challenges to these regulations will result in the fair and effective implementation of justice. - 10.
+The California Constitution gives crime victims the right to timely justice.
 A capital case can be fully and fairly reviewed by both the state and federal courts within ten years.
-By adopting state rules and procedures, victims will receive timely justice and taxpayers will save hundreds of millions of dollars.

-11. California's Death Row includes serial killers, cop killers, child killers, mass murderers, and hate crime killers.
+By adopting state rules and procedures, victims will receive timely justice and taxpayers will save hundreds of millions of dollars. - 11.
+California's Death Row includes serial killers, cop killers, child killers, mass murderers, and hate crime killers.
 The death penalty system is broken, but it can and should be fixed.
-This initiative will ensure justice for both victims and defendants, and will save hundreds of millions of taxpayer dollars.

-190.6. (a) The Legislature finds that the sentence in all capital cases should be imposed expeditiously.
+This initiative will ensure justice for both victims and defendants, and will save hundreds of millions of taxpayer dollars. - SEC.
+3. Section 190.6 of the Penal Code is amended to read: - 190.6. (a) The Legislature finds that the sentence in all capital cases should be imposed expeditiously. - (b) Therefore, in all cases in which a sentence of death has been imposed on or after January 1, 1997, the opening appellate brief in the appeal to the State Supreme Court shall be filed no later than seven months after the